bennyhandball/Datenbanken/README.md

 ## Web Interface

+The repository contains a small Flask application in `app.py` for uploading PDFs and submitting questions.
+Uploaded documents are chunked and embedded and stored in Qdrant.
+Questions can then be asked against this vector store.
+The web interface now exposes **two** separate forms: one for uploading a document and one for sending a query.

+To
-A small Flask application is provided in `app.py` to upload a PDF, ask a question and display the answer generated with the stored embeddings.
-To run the web app install the dependencies and start the server:
+run the web app install the dependencies and start the server:

 ```bash